janderssonse/ort-ci-base/README.md

 * added tests (bats-core) and made it more testable by dividing into functions etc.
 * clearly separated image building and workflow runs

-Togheter with this I created the PoC GitHub action/revised GitLab CI project.
+And with this Base I could the PoC GitHub action/revised GitLab CI project mentioned earlier.

 The future is unknown.
-It works for me currently, and it was fun to work on.
+It works for my use cases currently I will clean it up more, test and document it as it was fun to work on.
 I think I will add more CI variants time allowing.
-Should the ORT project want to use anything from these projects, I would gladly see it there instead of under my user.
+Should the ORT project want to use anything from these projects in the future, I would gladly see it there instead of under my user.

-Note: I think the scrips with would be quite easy to submit as PRs to the upstreams GitLab project really, in small steps if the would want to use the modifed scripts with tests added or/and head this way.
+Note: I think the scripts with would be quite easy to submit as PRs to the upstreams GitLab project really, in small steps if the would want to use the modified scripts with tests added or/and head this way.
+I made efforts to not stray away from them, reusing same variables, mostly same logic, just making things more configurable.

 ## Usage

-The project contains wrapper scripts and templates, and is not intended for direct usage.
+The project contains wrapper scripts and templates, and is not intended for a direct usage.
 Instead, see [ORT CI Action](https://github.com/janderssonse/ort-ci-action) and [ORT CI GitLab](https://github.com/janderssonse/ort-ci-gitlab) for different integrations around it, how to use it.
-There you will also find a description of each and every variable in the scripts.

-Basically, to create a new implementation you would clone this repo in your CI integration and use the src/ort_ci_main.sh main to run it.

 ### Development

+Basically, to create a new implementation you would clone this repo in your CI integration and use the src/ort_ci_main.sh main to run it, sending in environment variables.

 #### Structure

 - /src contains the main scripts.

-- /templates is intended to contain a few default templats for convinience, TO-DO
+- /templates is intended to contain a few default templates for convenience, TO-DO a bit more work around this

-- /docker contains ci-specific additons that is needed by ORT besides the original ORT-Dockerfile.
+- /docker contains CI-specific additions needed by ORT CI besides the original ORT Project Dockerfile.

-#### Testing
+#### Unit tests

-Install the bats-core with libs (they will end up under ./test/lib/)
+Install the Bash test framework [bats-core](https://github.com/bats-core/bats-core) with libs (they will end up under ./test/lib/)

 ```console
 ./test/install_bats.bash